 The captains of the four Cuban fishing boats seized by the United States Coast Guard seventeen days ago went on trial today in Key West, Florida.

-The captains of the four Cuban fishing boats seized by the United States Coast Guard seventeen days ago went on trial today in Key West, Florida.
+Background: The captains of the four Cuban fishing boats seized by the United States Coast Guard seventeen days ago went on trial today in Key West, Florida.
 They have been accused of fishing in Florida waters without a license.
 Their seizure by the Coast Guard prompted Premier Fidel Castro to cut off the water supplies to the Guantanamo Naval Base earlier this month.

 Yesterday (February 18) the four captains and their twenty-five crewmen appeared at the courthouse in Key West.
 They waived trial by jury.
 The lawyer for the twenty-nine Cubans asked for a quick dismissal of the charges.
 He argued that the Florida law had usurped functions belonging the Federal government and was therefore unconstitutional.
 The motion was denied and the trial ordered to proceed today.